OkayHughes/open-lab-notebook/src/posts/411/411_final_paper_outline.md

   * Constant IN concentration for T<-20C
   * Contact freezing by mineral dust, and Hallet-Mossop SIP are included.
   * Immersion of cloud freezing is included.
+* Limitations of Meyers parameterization:
+  * Constant amount of IN means that particles are implicitly replenished when ice crystals scavenge INPs.
+  * Shown in Prenni '07 that Meyers produces too many IN for MPACE case (might be worth a note)
+* Purpose of this study:
+  * What happens when Meyers is changed out for Phillips IN scheme
+  - Empirically derived relationship between mineral dust, black carbon, and hydrophobic organics with temperature
+## Results:
+* CAM5 underestimates LWC by 70% and overestimates IWC by factor of 2

 ## WBF